hostjane/hostjane.github.io/_pages/earnings.md

 How Earnings Work ![](/assets/wave.svg)
 {: .fs-9 .no_toc }

 <span class="green">HostJane Sellers earn 95% on their Listings, Online Lessons, Custom Offers, and Tips.
 The total price of each Service is set and controlled by each Seller.
-Living cost donations are paid out at 100%.</span>
+Direct credits for Harrods Hampers for Sellers to buy the item from Harrods directly are paid out at 100%.</span>
 {: .fs-6 .fw-300 }

 <span class="blue">HostJane uses a 5% Marketplace Fee to cover overheads.</span>